-Dear Students,

-On behalf of the entire academic community, it is my pleasure to welcome you to Fontbonne University.
+Dear Student, On behalf of the entire academic community, it is my pleasure to welcome you to Fontbonne University.
 You have made a major decision by choosing to attend Fontbonne and earn your post-secondary degree.
 Actually, it is even more than a major decision; it's a life-changing decision because you will be in the constant quest for truth, knowledge and wisdom.
 Your essential being will be transformed by not only learning how to make a living but also learning how to live a life, which is ultimately more important.
 I encourage you to take full advantage of all of your campus-based opportunities be they academic, spiritual, interpersonal, recreational or developmental in nature.
 Use your time wisely and benefit from our values of excellence, integrity, respect, diversity, community, justice, service, faith and Catholic identity.
 Here at Fontbonne, you will engage in an educational environment that can be summed up as values-based and student-centered with a philosophy of Learn More.
 Be More, which encourages you to utilize your gifts and talents to the fullest possible level.
 Rest assured that you have chosen wisely and, once again, welcome to Fontbonne.

-Sincerely,

-Dennis C. Golden President

-ACCREDITATIONS

-Fontbonne University is accredited by: THE HIGHER LEARNING COMMISSION
+Sincerely, J. Michael Pressimone President ACCREDITATION Fontbonne University is accredited by:

-A Commission of the North Central Association of Colleges and Schools

-Fontbonne University is a member of the: North Central Association of Colleges and Schools
+THE HIGHER LEARNING COMMISSION

 30 North LaSalle Street Suite 2400 Chicago, Illinois 60602-2504 800.621.7440

+INDIVIDUAL PROGRAMS ARE ACCREDITED BY THE FOLLOWING:

+Bachelor of Science in Accounting

 Bachelor of Science in Business Administration

+Bachelor of Science in Human Resource

+Management

+Bachelor of Science in Marketing

 Bachelor of Science in Sports Management

-Bachelor of Business Administration

-Bachelor of Arts in Human Resource

-Management

 Master of Business Administration

 Master of Management

+Master of Science in Accounting

+Master of Science in Nonprofit Management

-Master of Science in Taxation
+Master of Science in Supply Chain Management

-programs are accredited by:
+The above programs are accredited by:

-THE COUNCIL FOR BUSINESS SCHOOLS AND

-THE COUNCIL FOR BUSINESS SCHOOLS AND PROGRAMS (ACBSP) [FORMERLY THE ASSOCIATION OF COLLEGIATE BUSINESS SCHOOLS AND PROGRAMS]

-11520 West 119th Street Overland Park, KS 66213 919.339.9356

-The Teacher Education Unit is accredited by: